 - lean sources of protein such as lean beef, skinless poultry and fish; dry beans, peas and other legumes

 - low-fat and fat-free dairy foods

-Limit the number of snacks you eat.
-If you do snack, choose something that is healthy like fruit or vegetables or a piece of cheese.
-Foods that are eaten as part of a meal cause less harm to teeth than eating lots of snacks throughout the day, because more saliva is released during a meal.
+Foods eaten as part of a meal cause less harm to teeth than eating lots of snacks throughout the day because more saliva is released during a meal.
 Saliva helps wash foods from the mouth and lessens the effects of acids, which can harm teeth and cause cavities.

-For good dental health, always remember to brush twice a day with fluoride toothpaste that has the American Dental Association Seal of Acceptance, floss daily and visit your dentist regularly.
-With regular dental care, your dentist can help prevent oral problems from occurring in the first place and catch those that do occur in the early stages, while they are easy to treat.
+In addition to following a nutritious diet, always brush twice a day with fluoride toothpaste that has the ADA Seal of Acceptance, floss daily and visit your dentist regularly.
+With routine care, your dentist can help prevent dental problems from occurring in the first place and catch those that do occur in the early stages, while they are easy to treat.